azot-labs/dasha/README.md

 Library for parsing MPEG-DASH (.mpd) and HLS (.m3u8) manifests.
 Made with the purpose of obtaining a simplified representation convenient for further downloading of segments.

 > [!WARNING]
 > This README is for the alpha version.
-Info about latest stable version is available on [NPM](https://www.npmjs.com/package/dasha/v/3.1.5) or [this GitHub branch](https://github.com/streamyx-labs/dasha/tree/v3).
+Info about latest stable version is available on [NPM](https://www.npmjs.com/package/dasha/v/3.1.5) or [another GitHub branch](https://github.com/streamyx-labs/dasha/tree/v3).

 ## Install